Sublime Germany stun the world with rout of Brazil

 "I guess it was a very impressive match and I think from the first minute we had the impression something was possible," Germany's man of the match Toni Kroos told reporters after scoring two goals.

-"From the first minutes we realised the Brazilians were a bit upset, they were not so clear in their reactions.
+"From the first minutes we realized the Brazilians were a bit upset, they were not so clear in their reactions.

 "It's hard to believe we were 5-0 up so quickly, but I was there, I know what happened.
 It is obvious to us that we delivered a marvellous performance.
 If somebody had said before we were going to win 7-1 I would not have believed them.
 We're not world champions yet.
 This was the feeling in the dressing room."